gkapfham/python-talk-abstracts/pyohio_2019_text_editors.md

 plugin, the talk will introduce and compare features including fuzzy file finding and code navigation, auto-completion, source code highlighting, linting, testing, virtual environments, and snippets.
-For VS Code and Vim, these selected features showcase some of what is most important to a Python programmer, highlighting the trade-offs and benefits of both text editors.
+For VS Code and Vim, these selected features showcase what is often important to a Python programmer, highlighting the trade-offs and benefits of both text editors.
 Here are some topics that we will cover in this presentation: